 It is recommended that a DNA reference sample collection should be created from the plant material sampled according to sections 4.1 to 4.3.
-This has the benefit that the DNA reference sample, rather than live plant material, can be stored and supplied to others.
+This has the benefit that the DNA reference sample can be stored and supplied to others.